 Partly because it needed to be for the production of the movies, but it also adds to the experience of it all and really brings you into the mystical world of the Hobbits.

-Once your on the tour you get about 2 hours to explore the sights of Hobbiton, highlighting the different parts of the set that were used for different scenes in the movies along the way.
-Stopping in at the Green Dragon for a pint at the end of the tour was a nice touch as well.
+Once you are inside the set, the tour will give you about 2 hours to explore the sights of Hobbiton, highlighting how different parts of the set were used during filming for the movies along the way.